MicrosoftDocs/EMDocs/EMDocs/Solutions/Envisioning-the-BYOD-Infrastructure-Solution.md

 ---
-title: Envisioning the BYOD Infrastructure Solution | BYOD Design Considerations Guide
+title: Envisioning the BYOD Infrastructure Solution ms.custom: na ms.reviewer: na ms.service: multiple ms.suite: na ms.technology: na
-description: Blah
-keywords: "BYOD, device management, devices"
-author: YuriDio
-manager: swadhwa
-ms.date: 03/10/2016
+ms.tgt_pltfrm: na
 ms.topic: article
-ms.prod: Enterprise Mobility
-ms.service: EM
-ms.author=yuridio
 ms.assetid: 0000
+author: YuriDio
 ---
 #Envisioning the BYOD Infrastructure Solution

 After clearly defining the BYOD problem you are trying to solve, you can begin to define a solution to the problem and define detailed requirements for the solution.